Research Interests

 I work in Ranomafana National Park, a UNESCO World Heritage site in south-eastern Madagascar.
 I conduct research in three sites: Talatakely, Vatoharanana, and Valohoaka.
 I also have an active project in Kirindy Mitea National Park, a site managed by Dr. Rebecca Lewis.

-The Ranomafana Red-Bellied Lemur Project was initiated in 2010 by Rachel Jacobs and me.
-Our aim is to establish a long-term demographic dataset on the red-bellied lemur population in Ranomafana National Park in order to determine current population size and track individual reproductive success and population growth/decline over time.
+The Ranomafana Red-Bellied Lemur Project was initiated in 2010 by Rachel Jacobs and me, and in 2023 Laura Grieneisen joined our team.
+Our aim is to establish a long-term behavioral and demographic dataset on the red-bellied lemur population in Ranomafana National Park in order to determine current population size and track individual reproductive success and population growth/decline over time.
 We use non-invasive techniques to identify individual red-bellied lemurs, specifically photography and genetic analyses using fecal samples.
-We have developed and are optimizing a computer-assisted facial recognition program (in collaboration with Dr. Anil Jain and colleagues from Michigan State University) for use in long-term behavioral research and population monitoring of red-bellied lemurs.
+We have developed a computer-assisted facial recognition program (in collaboration with Dr. Anil Jain and colleagues from Michigan State University, as well as Tech Core at the University of Arizona) for use in long-term behavioral research and population monitoring of red-bellied lemurs.
 Ultimately, our goal is to make this tool accessible to researchers and nonprofessionals to facilitate large-scale and long-term research on this vulnerable species.

 Research in Progress

-Andrea Baden and I are now using the red-bellied lemur (Eulemur rubriventer) as a model species to study how and why allomaternal care occurs (for more information, see here).
-This species is one of few lemurs in which nonmaternal kin habitually carry infants.
+I use the red-bellied lemur (Eulemur rubriventer) as a model species to study how and why allomaternal care occurs (for more information, see here).
+This species is one of few lemurs in which non-maternal kin habitually carry infants.
 This research has been supported by The L.S.B.
 Leakey Foundation, American Association of Physical Anthropologists, Rowe-Wright Primate Foundation, the University of Arizona, and Hunter College.
+Watch our Leakey Lunch Break Science talk here.
+Relevant publications include Hrdy 2010; Tecot et al. 2012; Tecot et al. 2013; Tecot & Baden 2015; Tecot and Baden 2018; Tecot et al. 2023

-Andrea Baden and I are now using the red-bellied lemur (Eulemur rubriventer) as a model species to study how and why allomaternal care occurs (for more information, see here).
-This species is one of few lemurs in which nonmaternal kin habitually carry infants.
+I use the red-bellied lemur (Eulemur rubriventer) as a model species to study how and why allomaternal care occurs (for more information, see here).
+This species is one of few lemurs in which non-maternal kin habitually carry infants.
 This research has been supported by The L.S.B.
 Leakey Foundation, American Association of Physical Anthropologists, Rowe-Wright Primate Foundation, the University of Arizona, and Hunter College.
+Watch our Leakey Lunch Break Science talk here.
+Relevant publications include Hrdy 2010; Tecot et al. 2012; Tecot et al. 2013; Tecot & Baden 2015; Tecot and Baden 2018; Tecot et al. 2023

 Preserving knowledge of endemic species in Madagascar through storytelling